rust-lang/reference/src/expressions/method-call-expr.md

 >   f.bar();
 > }
 > ```

-If this results in multiple possible candidates, then it is an error, and the receiver must be [converted][disambiguate call] to an appropriate receiver type to make the method call.

 This process does not take into account the mutability or lifetime of the receiver, or whether a method is `unsafe`.
 Once a method is looked up, if it can't be called for one (or more) of those reasons, the result is a compiler error.